Ethical Governance for Therapy in Ottawa at Eleusium

 • Adherence to Ontario’s Health and Safety and Personal Health Information Protection Act (PHIPA) standards

-• A commitment to continual learning in the evolving field of psychedelic-assisted therapy and integration
+• A commitment to continual learning in the evolving field of psychotherapy

 Relationship with the Center for Medicinal Mindfulness